emmajanedrews/base-template/_posts/2017-09-14-what-is-the-true-value-of-a-homeowners-association.md

 {% include pullquote.html %}

-First, we have Rancho Vistoso in.
+First, we have Rancho Vistoso in Oro Valley.
 There, the fees within an average subdivision runs between $25 to $30 a month.
 This fee will be slightly higher for a gated community.

 These fees are designed to cover items such as maintenance of the common grounds.